Search is available within each FreeWheel product user guide! Click here to learn more.

 3. Some ad servers do not offer URL encoding parameters, and you will need to manually encode the destination URL using a custom "for" loop.

 4. Certain ad servers fire click trackers in parallel, which means you will not need to escape the URL at all.
-In this case, you only need to insert the Beeswax click macro without additional encoding.
+In this case, you only need to insert the DSP click macro without additional encoding.

 To determine how many times to escape the destination URL, use the {{NUM_DEST_URL_ESCAPES}} macro (which can be set to 1 or 2) or the {{NUM_DEST_URL_ESC_ESCAPES}} macro (which can be set to 2 or 3).